netket/netket/docs/docs/install.md

 Those classes are contained in the [Hilbert submodule](hilbert.md).

 The [operator sub-module](netket_operator_api) contains several pre-built hamiltonian, such as {class}`~nk.operator.Ising` and {class}`~nk.operator.Bose-Hubbard`, but you can also build the operators yourself by summing all the local terms.
-See the [Operators](operator.md) documentation for more informations.
+See the [Operators](operator.md) documentation for more information.

 ```python
 ma = nk.models.RBM(alpha=1, param_dtype=float)